mathmorais/sonos-webpage/README.md

 This project is a UI/UX redesign of the product page **SONOS**.

-In the web page you can check the informations of the products, like price and description, you can also check a vídeo (Retired in the official site of SONOS) and exchange between the colors available on the product.
+In the web page you can check the informations of the products, like price and description, you can also check a vídeo (Retired from the official site of SONOS) and change between the colors available.

 ### Technologies